-DCYF will utilize the results from the first Reporting Period to establish a baseline of current DCYF compliance with the case plan content and timeliness elements evaluated under the terms of Section 10 of the Settlement Agreement.
+DCYF was to utilize the results from the first Reporting Period to establish a baseline of current DCYF compliance with the case plan content and timeliness elements evaluated under the terms of Section 10 of the Settlement Agreement.
 Starting with the second Reporting Period (January 1, 2019-June 30, 2019), should DCYF not attain the commitments outlined in Sections 6 and 10 in two consecutive periods, DCYF will be responsible for conducting a workload study in consultation with the Monitoring Team.
+In the second and third Reporting Periods, DCYF either did not achieve the commitments outlined in Sections 6 and 10 (6.2, 6.3b, 6.4b, 10.2 and 10.3), and/or the Monitoring Team was unable to validate the statewide result due to an insufficient number of cases being reviewed (6.1).
+Therefore, under the terms of the settlement agreement DCYF must now conduct a workload study in consultation with the Monitoring Team.